THOMAS F. TORRANCE THEOLOGICAL FELLOWSHIP

 ARTICLE III.
 MEMBERSHIP AND DUES

-Membership in TTF is open to anyone interested in Christian research in theology and related disciplines, who pays dues, and who is in agreement with the Mission Statement in Article II.
+Membership in TTF is open to anyone interested in research in Torrance's theology and related disciplines, who pays dues, and who is an agreement with the Mission Statement of Article II.
 Annual dues for membership are payable to the Secretary-Treasurer.
 Dues shall be used to defray communication expenses, costs of meeting rooms, and other expenses incurred by TTF at the discretion of the Executive Committee.
 Dues shall be proposed by the Secretary-Treasurer and submitted by the President for approval by majority vote of the membership attending the Annual Business Meeting.
 A report of dues and expenditures shall be presented by the Secretary-Treasurer at the Annual Meeting of TTF.

 ARTICLE IV.
 BUSINESS MEETINGS

 Business meetings of TTF shall be held annually at the Annual Meeting of the American Academy of Religion.
 Business meetings shall be called by the Executive Committee, who may also call other general meetings of TTF at appropriate occasions.
 Business meetings shall be conducted according to Roberts Rules of Order.
 Each member shall be entitled to one vote each on each matter submitted to a vote by the members.
 Members present at the Annual Business Meeting shall constitute a quorum for all voting.